-As is noted above, the Bond Ordinance is considered a "delegation ordinance" because it delegates the authority to a designated representative to approve the final terms of the Bonds subject to the parameters established by the Council in the ordinance.
+As is noted above, proposed Ordinance No. 832 is considered a "delegation ordinance" because it delegates the authority to a designated representative to approve the final terms of the Bonds subject to the parameters established by the Council in the ordinance.
 The parameters include: